bbhardin/HackEurope26/improvement_notes_v2_response.md

 3. **Frontend**: In the conversation timeline, if `image_url` is set, display a small thumbnail of the image alongside the message text.
 Clicking the thumbnail opens it full-size.

 4. **Order history reflection**: When an order is created from an image-based message, the `raw_message` field stores the extracted text and the `image_url` is linked through the conversation record.
+# Edit: Here again, please confirm the order with the customers, similar to how you did it with the recurring order phrsing (e.g., "the usual") in 1.1.3

 ### Complexity: Medium–High